-- policies and procedures to ensure they are compliant with requirements outlined in the Act and the Regulations.
+- policies and procedures to ensure they are compliant with requirements outlined in the Act.

-Section 77H of the Act and Regulation 11F include the following requirements as a minimum to be covered in policies and procedures:
+Section 77H of the Act and regulation 11G of the Regulations includes the following requirements as a minimum to be covered in policies and procedures:

 - a statement that the provider and any person employed by them are to comply with the requirements of Gayle’s Law;

-- a provision preventing any person from directing or requiring a health practitioner to attend a callout without a second responder (unless in circumstances otherwise provided for under Gayle’s Law);
+- a provision preventing any person from directing or requiring a health practitioner to attend an out of hours or unscheduled callout without a second responder;

-- the process for assessing the eligibility and selection of persons as second responders; and
+- provisions to assist in assessing the eligibility and selection of persons to be second responders;

 These policies and procedures must be reviewed, at a minimum every five years.
 If requested, health services must provide South Australia’s Minister for Health and Wellbeing with a copy of their policies and procedures under Gayle’s Law.